-- 1. In PG Diploma, 80% marks in each theory paper will have equal marks for 4 questions. - 20% marks in each subject, internal marks awarded to a student in any particular paper shall be based on his/her performance in all the tests, assignments and seminars conducted during a semester and shall be awarded (average of marks best two test in each paper) at the end of the semester. - 3.
-The percentage of marks secured by a student in a particular paper shall be converted to a grade and grade point for that course by the university. - 4.
+- 1. In PG Diploma,80% marks ineach theory paper will have equal marks for 4 questions. - 2.
+The percentage of marks secured by a student in a particular paper shall be converted to a grade and grade point for that course by the university. - 3.
 The Credit of the Core Subject is mandatory based on the Course selected.